margaritahumanitarian/helpafamily/README.md

 - [Selenium.js](https://www.selenium.dev)

 ### Is the project in a development phase or maintenance/evolution phase?

+We assume that the project is still in the development stage - because the main contributors did not yet implement some modules, and there are still some open issues.
+But, the number of commits is declining, so we assume that the project is in the development phase, but it is still - a common issue with open-source projects; sometimes, they can freeze for a time.

+### Community

+The core contributors also have a [Discord server](https://discord.gg/WsmqrcGqyE) with some community members.
+However, there are two disclaimers — one to the fact that the community is made up of people worldwide.
+So there is no standard timetable on which the community is online.
+The second disclaimer is that they are getting started, so it is expected not to exist as much activity on the server as expected.

 ## Requirements
 ## Design
 ### Test plan